 UK Study Guide for International Students

 Are you looking to study in the UK?
-No matter whereabouts you are in the world, you’ll no doubt have heard about how popular the UK is as a study destination.
+No matter where you are in the world, you’ll undoubtedly have heard about how popular the UK is as a study destination.
 It’s not difficult to see why when you look at the myriad of hugely successful universities based in the UK that have exceptional track records of providing students with first-rate teaching.
 Many of the world’s most accomplished academics have studied in the UK – and those hard-earned qualifications can count for a lot.

 Studying in the UK – did you know?

 Tens of thousands of students fly into the UK to gain a world-class education every year – and at any given time, there are over a million international students studying in the UK.